Elixirpoint/Accelerate/README.md

 ## Licence

 This project is released under the AGPLv3 license.
-Learn more in the [LICENSE.txt](LICENCE.txt) file.
+Learn more in the [LICENSE](LICENCE) file.